 There are several factors that increase the risk of developing periodontal disease:

-- Bridges that no longer fit properly, crooked, crowded teeth, or fillings that have become defective may hold plaque in place and increase the risk of developing periodontal disease.
+Bridges that no longer fit properly, crooked, crowded teeth, or fillings that have become defective may hold the plaque in place and increase the risk of developing periodontal disease.